Liam Baldock takes a closer look at the beauty of central England to find nine of the best Peak District walks…

 9. Back Tor and Derwent Edge

 Live life on the edge with this 10.6-mile walk to the highest point of Back Tor and the stunning valleys of Derwent.
-This walk exhibits stunning upland scenery and an eye-opening panorama from the grit-stone outcrop of Derwent Edge.
+This hike exhibits stunning upland scenery and an eye-opening panorama from the grit-stone outcrop of Derwent Edge.
 It quickly evolves from the winding valleys of Abbey Brook to the Edge’s pinnacle, with the last leg of the journey descending past the drowned river of Derwent.
-If you’re looking for a tor-filled walk, this is the Peak District’s greatest route.

 Want to explore the best Peak District Walks?